AI Dual Coding: Generating Visual Learning Resources That Reduce Cognitive Load

 Learner Task: Learners draw the minimalist AI icon next to the vocabulary word in their vocabulary books.
 They then write their own sentence using the target word, referencing the icon to check they have grasped the core meaning.

 Learners create sentences with target vocabulary.
 They then explain how AI icons helped them understand word meanings.
-This method, according to researchers like Clark (2018) and Jones (2022), boosts understanding.
+This method is consistent with the wider literature on dual coding and vocabulary instruction (Clark & Paivio, 1991; Beck et al., 2002).

 Inaccurate visuals can confuse learners about equivalent fractions.
-Differing clip art styles often hinder learner understanding (Rapp, 2023).
-This inconsistency distracts learners from grasping fraction equivalence (Smith & Jones, 2024).
+Different clip art styles can also hinder understanding because the surface features change, even when the underlying concept stays the same.
+This inconsistency distracts learners from grasping fraction equivalence.

 Action: The teacher uses an AI tool to generate a uniform set of fractional shapes.
 The prompt specifies: "Simple 2D circle divided into four equal segments, exactly one segment shaded solid grey, flat vector, no 3D effects, pure white background".